About Mussels

 Category Overview

-Like most animal products, seafood is rich in lysine and not very high in arginine.
-Eating seafood can help support the immune system and fight off herpes infections.
+Like most animal products, seafood is abundant in lysine and not very high in arginine.
+Eating seafood can help enhance the immune system and fight off herpes infections.
 Seafood also contains iodine, selenium, and zinc, which are essential for thyroid function and skin health.
 Oysters, shrimp, and snails are some of the seafood that have the highest lysine to arginine ratio.Practical Recommendations

 Avoid alcoholic beverages and caffeine which can overstimulate your body, leave you dehydrated, and compromise your immune system.